webninjasi/tfm-lua-stuff/README.md

 -

 ##### `Error Informer` errblock.lua
-> This prevents the script from stopping when a runtime error occurred and informs you about the error
+> Prevents the script from stopping when a runtime error occurred and informs you about the error

 -